jinghuazhao/FM-pipeline/README.md

 is possible with GCTA and we have a script called [gcta-slct.sh](gcta-slct.sh) which accepts a single sumstats file, and only a minor change is required, e.g., `--cojo-wind` for different window size (default 10MB, smaller window leads to longer computing time) and `--thread-num` for number of threads (larger integer when available leads to shorter computing time).

+As GCTA conditional/joint analysis requires whole chromosome reference the counterpart is [HRC.do](files/HRC.do).
+Note in this case the snpid and rsid variables are called rsid and RSnum instead; both porgrams filter SNPs on minor allele count and measure of imputation quality.
+As it is very slow, we use .bgen instead see the section on WHOLE-GENOME CONDITIONAL/JOINT ANALYSIS below.

 The syntax is as follows,
 ```